slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 ## Handwritten Notes

-For handwritten notes I... use real paper!
+For handwritten notes I… use real paper!
 A little elaboration is probably in order, having talked about `.xopp` files and xournalpp above.
 I do have a Wacom tablet lying around and I'm quite happy annotating PDFs with it.
 In lieu of printing everything out, this